-Parents and families:
+Dear parents and families:

 It isn’t easy being a parent of a young adult of college age – and it can be tough to draw a neat line between “helicoptering” over the student and giving them 100% independence.
-Studying abroad raises the stakes, as your adult child maneuvers through the student visa process prior to departure or learns their way around their new neighborhood onsite in Costa Rica.
-Common sense, coping skills and listening to expert advice all play a role.
-With guidance and support from you and from their Study Abroad Coordinator, we can help your student – early in the process – to take a proactive approach to handling the program requirements independently and challenges on their own.
+Studying abroad raises the stakes, as your adult child maneuvers through the student visa process prior to departure or learns their way around their new neighborhood in Costa Rica.
+Below are some resources and tips that can help your student make the most out of their experience abroad.
+With guidance and support from you and from their Study Abroad Coordinator, we can help your student take a proactive approach to handling the program requirements -- and any challenges that may arise -- independently.

-Study Abroad and Student Exchange Staff
+UA Study Abroad Staff